ModelOriented/modelStudio/README.md

 ## Overview

 The `modelStudio` package automates explanation of machine learning predictive models.
-This package generates advanced interactive and animated model explanations in the form of serverless HTML site.
+This package generates advanced interactive and animated model explanations in the form of a serverless HTML site.

 It combines **R** with **D3.js** to produce plots and descriptions for local and global explanations.
 The whole is greater than the sum of its parts,